 But as some states roll back lockdown restrictions, you might find yourself emerging giddy to get back into a groove.
 And even if you're still following stay-at-home orders, there's a good chance you're eager to step back into the swing of healthy habits.

-Whether you're post-lockdown or still under a stay-at-home order, this seven-day kickstart guide will help you get your wellness goals and healthy behaviors back on track.
+This seven-day kickstart guide will help you get your wellness goals and healthy behaviors back on track.

 Day 1: Forget Fad Diets